 Robert "prino" Prins

-is a 57-year old hitchhiking grandfather of four, born in the Netherlands, but now living
+is a 61-year old Dutch hitchhiking grandfather of four.

 His recorded hitchhiking career started on 16 June 1980 at 07:47 and

 he has hitched 634,640.5 km in the following 33 countries:

 Netherlands, Germany, Denmark, Sweden, Norway, Finland, France, Austria, Yugoslavia, Greece,